mrahimygk/revisions-history-test/README.md

 # revisions-history-test
-This is mojtaba, wit som esmal typos...
+This is mojtaba, with his small typos corrected.